 - 15 oz can pumpkin (I use Trader Joe’s Organic canned pumpkin)

-- 1/2 cup brown sugar In The Raw
+- 1/2 cup brown sugar or coconut sugar In The Raw

 - 1 tsp vanilla